micahchoo/staging-nw/Portfolio/UI UX/_posts/2018-01-01-Carpooling-Unalone-Karwaan.md

 >“We are in for a longer game, we are here to build a culture and community of carpoolers than looking at profitability at the moment”.

-## The Principles for Our System Design

-1. It had to be fun
-2. It had to be community-based

-We initially came up with a [prototype](https://medium.com/exploring-ride-sharing-systems-at-scale/creating-a-community-based-carpooling-system-afbac6b732cb) as a team.
-I also created my own prototype using Figma, available [here](https://www.figma.com/file/lGZklLSlFA2yjPxmcyykud/Karwaan?node-id=1%3A2318).
+We came up with a [piece that details the research more](https://medium.com/exploring-ride-sharing-systems-at-scale/creating-a-community-based-carpooling-system-afbac6b732cb) as a team.

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="450" height="800" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FlGZklLSlFA2yjPxmcyykud%2FKarwaan%3Ftype%3Ddesign%26node-id%3D1-2318%26t%3DmBKBIBjbD6xK6YN2-1%26scaling%3Dmin-zoom%26page-id%3D35%253A0%26starting-point-node-id%3D1%253A2318%26mode%3Ddesign" allowfullscreen></iframe>

 ## Contributors